-12 Makeup Rules You Should Know by the Time You’re 40
+18 Makeup Rules You Should Know by the Time You’re 40

-Say yes to foundation; no to powder
+Say yes to foundation, no to powder

 The first order of business is to toss out powder, which reliably makes you look older.
 “Powder adds way too much texture, looks cakey, and takes the life out of your skin.
 Skin is alive and should look dewy and touchable,” says Joseph.
 “If you feel you must use foundation, don’t put powder over it.
-Wait for it to dry; then dab moisturizer over it,” she says.
+Wait for it to dry, then dab moisturizer over it,” she says.